steveschnepp/blog.pwkf.org/_posts/2023-02-15-mission-logs.md

 first might end up highly impractical in reality.
 Which is why when doing a PoC, the outcome is not always a success.
 If it was, it would be a *prototype*.

-There is often pushback against those PoC failures as it means "wasted effort".
+There is often push back against those PoC failures as it means "wasted effort".
 This is a common misconception, and is mostly due to lack of proper knowledge safeguarding.
 {: .panel .warning}